"Gateway to the Crystal Valley"

 Present-day Carbondale is known for its vibrant community spirit and its focus on clean energy, healthy food and unique festivals--such as Mountain Fair, held every year in July.
 Solar Energy International and Colorado Rocky Mountain School bring many visitors to the area.

 "Ruby of the Rockies"

-Between Carbondale and Redstone on Highway 133, the Crystal River cascades through a granite gap at Penny Hot Springs, which produces 120-plus degree water.
+Between Carbondale and Redstone on Highway 133, the Crystal River cascades through a granite gap which produces 120-plus degree water.
 The white rocks seen along the river on the old railroad grade are chunks of marble from the quarry at Marble.
 These trimmings and rejects were used as ballast against the erosion of the Crystal River.

 John Osgood, born in Brooklyn in 1851 and orphaned at nine, first visited the Crystal Valley by Wells Fargo stagecoach in 1882.
 He acquired an old mining claim and developed it into a personal fortune.
 Some of the profits were used to build workers’ cottages that reflected Osgood’s European tastes.
 Many cottages still line the streets.

 A footbridge provides access across the Crystal River to artisan and gift shops, where you may inquire about tours through the historic Redstone Castle

 Before it was improved in 1947, McClure Pass was little more than a rough wagon road.
 The Ute Indians had used the pass as their route between the Muddy and Crystal Valleys.
 "Mac" McClure built and ran a two-story hotel at nearby Bogan Flats on the Crystal Railroad line in the early 1900s.
 The pass is named for him.

 The original road, easily identified by a series of switchbacks, served for many years as a cattle trail.